shelbyedmonds/artsy/README.md

 That pretty much sums it up.
 If you have any questions, feel free to consult the instructor or the TAs.

+## Suggestions

+I would suggest breaking up your interface into multiple classes as needed in order to reduce repetition.
+For example, you know that there are three images, each with their own "rotate" and "reset" buttons.
+Why not create a class that extends <code>JPanel</code> that contains a place to hold an image as well as those two buttons (and probably some other methods for opening a file, etc.)?
+That way, you only write the code once (instead of three times) and you simply create three different objects of that class to add to your GUI.

 ## Resources

 The files for this project are hosted Github using <code>git</code>.
 They can be